We purchase every product we review with our own funds—we never accept anything from product manufacturers.

 A trained aromatherapist can suggest specific essential oil blends for specific purposes.
 Some aromas are better for inducing sleep, for example, while others are known to improve focus or alleviate the symptoms of depression.

-Online pharmacies and homeopathic remedy shops often provide detailed information on the benefits of every essential oil they offer.
+Online pharmacies and natural remedy shops often provide detailed information on the benefits of every essential oil they offer.
 When in doubt, it is usually possible to order a sampler kit containing small doses of the most popular essential oils.
-Aromatherapists and holistic medical practitioners may also have their own websites filled with advice on the effects of aroma on both body and mind.
+Aromatherapists and alternative medical practitioners may also have their own websites filled with advice on the effects of aroma on both body and mind.

 Some people find that mint-infused fragrances elevate their mood.
 Others feel uplifted by the scent of pine trees or cinnamon.
 Still others find that medicinal scents (like eucalyptus) improve their mental focus or lessen the effects of a cold.

 An essential oil diffuser can add some much-needed humidity to a small, dry room.

 For best results, experts recommend that you use pure essential oils in your diffuser — not cheap synthetic copies that cost less.